 In this sense, the exhibition does not just explore art-historical aspects, but also aspects relating to the history of collecting as well as broader cultural-historical themes.
 It touches on the formation of Germany’s national identity, on the transfer of artworks during the Napoleonic era and its effect on the European art market, and on one of the first ever controversies of attribution in German art history.

-A special exhibition by the Kupferstichkabinett – Staatliche Museen zu Berlin
+A special exhibition of the Kupferstichkabinett – Staatliche Museen zu Berlin

 Offers and events